If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 Don’t get tempted by these 21st century tricks!
 If you notice that the grape you’re eating tastes like candy floss, then throw it in the bin.
 Your goal is simple: maximise the nutrient intake while minimising the inevitable sugar.
 Reject cotton candy grapes at all costs.

-Aside from sweetness, another inferior variety is the Thompson seedless grape.
+Another inferior variety you should reject is the Thompson seedless grape.
 This subspecies wasn’t born through agriculture; it was actually a Persian mutant discovered 1000 years ago in the wild.
 The problem?
 The same seed-removing mutation also destroyed its anthocyanins and resveratrol production.
-Therefore, if you have a choice of many brands, Thompson’s seedless should be low on the list.

 Are organic grapes necessary?